NeuroTechX/ntx_slack_archive/devices.md

  ><!channel> has anyone had difficulties connecting the OpenBCI Gui to the Cython on Mac OS X Sierra?
 The software doesnt seem to detect the board.
 It is working on Mac OS X El Capitan, with the same installation (Driver and Gui)

+2/22/2017 6:19 PM

+ **benjamindeleener** :

+ >Its working when I moved the OpenBCI_GUI application into the application folder.
+Some stuff seem to have changed in Sierra.
+Happy that it is working though!